thebeebs/devstarworkshop/instructions/deployment/cicd.md

   In Eclipse:
   1. Go to Git Staging view.

-  2. You should have see the file you've changed in the Unstaged Changes area.
+  2. You should now see the file you've changed in the Unstaged Changes area.

   3. Drag & Drop the file from the previous point onto Staged Changes area.